NanoComp/meep/doc/docs/Scheme_User_Interface.md

 Classes
 -------

-Classes are complex datatypes with various "properties" which may have default values.
+Classes are complex datatypes with various properties which may have default values.
 Classes can be "subclasses" of other classes.
 Subclasses inherit all the properties of their superclass and can be used in any place the superclass is expected.
 An object of a class is constructed with:

 ```scm
 (make class (prop1 val1) (prop2 val2) ...)